Elementary Math Word Problem Generation using Large Language Models: MathWiz System

 \subsection{Improving LLM Performance with Human Feedback}

 {As elaborated in Section~\ref{sec:evaluation}, we observed that the LLMs struggle in generating MWPs that adhere to the expected grade and question type.
-As a solution, we resorted to improve the model performance by using human feedback.
+As a solution, we resorted to improve the performance by using human feedback.
 We did our initial experiments with Direct Preference Optimization (DPO), Kahneman-Tversky Optimization (KTO), and Contrastive Preference Optimization (CPO) using the preference dataset described in Section~\ref{sec:datasets}.
-To improve the accuracy of this trained model even further, we again fine-tuned this model with the Mathwizards dataset, as per the recommendations of related research~\citep{thakkar2024deep}.}
+To improve the accuracy of this optimized LLM even further, we again fine-tuned it with the MathWizard dataset, as per the recommendations of related research~\citep{thakkar2024deep, senath2025large}.} {For all these CPO, KTO and DPO based methods, QLoRA was used to avoid the hardware barrier.}